nikitaPsingh/Machine-Learning/README.md

 ## Encoding
 - Encoding means transforming the categorical columns to real values so that we can use them to train the model. (categorical columns refer to the columns with string values)

-1. One Hot Encoding
+### 1. One Hot Encoder
  - Creates new column and assigns binary values in 0s and 1s
-2. Label Encoder
+### 2. Label Encoder
 - Converts the column into real values (like 0, 1, 2...) depending on the number of categories.